prateektrisect/M_UNITS/M0/T2/README.md

 Problem Statement
 Given a string as input.
-Create a new string in which every occurrence of character 'd' is doubled
+Print The Following Pattern.

 Sample Test Case